Debt Camel

 How much compensation can you get?

-But if your first loan was large, or was rolled over several times you could get a refund from just one loan.
+But if your first loan was large, or was rolled over several times, you can get a refund from just one loan.

 Which lenders can you get refunds from?

-See this email list for payday lenders for a longer list and all the contact details to use.
+See this list for payday lenders for a longer list and their email addresses to use.

-For longer-term loans there are better template letters to use on other pages:
+For larger loans there are better template letters to use on other pages:

 • doorstep lenders and guarantor lenders,